-Wanna know what are the top 6 examples of periodic motion in daily life?
+Wanna know what are the top 6 examples of periodic motion in real life?
 If yes, then you are at the right place at the very right time.
 But, before going ahead, let me give you a short and crisp review about the fact that what is periodic motion anyway!!!

 By definition, Periodic motion is a motion that simply repeats itself in equal intervals of time.
 In general, an object that is moving in periodic motion must move under the influence of a varying force that is simply directed to some equilibrium position.